MESAHub/mesa/docs/source/known_bugs.rst

 Al26 isomers
 ------------

-After running a model with the al26 isomers in you net, when you run the model again, it immediatly crashes and prints a backtrace containing:
+After running a model with the al26 isomers in your net, when you run the model again, it immediatly crashes and prints a backtrace containing:

 .. code-block:: shell